AleksandarHadzhiev/school_newspaper/README.md

 For the app to work, you will have to run the backend (in my case it is intellij) and run npm start in your IDE (in my case it is VS code), before running the frontend use the npm install command to install the needed libraries.

-## Dependancies and used libraries
+## Dependencies and used libraries

 The backend is using:
  - 'org.springframework.boot:spring-boot-starter-security'